m-ripper/vuex-multi-history/README.md

 ## Docs

-You can take a look at the docs [here](https://veake.github.io/vuex-multi-history/) for in-depth type-declarations.
+You can take a look at the docs [here](https://veake.github.io/vuex-multi-history/) for in-depth and up-to-date type-declarations.